 We’ve measured a 15-hour battery life, which is considerably lower than the advertised 22 hours (there is also mention of a 30-hour battery life, but we couldn’t figure out which number was the ‘real’ advertised battery life).
 According to the specs sheet, they can last up to 720 hours when they enter their standby mode.
 Also, you can use them with the included audio cable, even if the battery is dead.
 You can use the ANC feature when wired if there’s battery life left too.

 These headphones don’t have an app with customization options.

-These headphones support Bluetooth version 5.0, so you might get better wireless range and connection stability than what we’ve measured since our test bench only supports Bluetooth 4.2 for now.
-We do plan to upgrade this in the future.
+Although we tested these headphones using Bluetooth 4.2, they support Bluetooth version 5.0, so you might get better wireless range and connection stability than what we’ve measured if you use this version.
 Unfortunately, they can’t connect to multiple devices simultaneously and don’t have NFC for quick pairing.
 However, their pairing procedure is simple, and we didn’t experience any issues.

-The latency of the SE7 is better than most Bluetooth headphones that usually average around 200-220ms of delay.
+The Cowin SE7's latency is better than most Bluetooth headphones that usually average around 200-220ms of delay.
 This means some people may not notice the delay as much.
 Also, they support aptX, which gives you even lower latency if your source supports it.
 This should still be too high for gaming, but you might not notice the delay as much when watching video content, especially that some devices and apps offer some sort of compensation.